-A smell/sound/light floor that develops moods and aspirations in response to the ways that people react to the invidual outputs.
+A smell/sound/light floor that develops and modulates 'moods' and 'goals' in response to the ways that people react to the invidual outputs.

 The constructed project, the Moody Mushroom Floor, is a system of 8 input-output devices which are programmed by 48 concurrent genetic algorithms in such a way that the devices collectively seem to display intelligent behaviour.
 Each device forms an internal representation of its surrounding environment and outputs a sequence of light, smell and sound which will tend either to attract human beings or repel them (or neither).
 The devices fall somewhere between unintelligent 'nodes' and more sophisticated 'agents'.